King's in brief

 King's College London and Guy's and St Thomas', King's College Hospital and South London and Maudsley NHS Foundation Trusts are part of King's Health Partners.
 King's Health Partners Academic Health Sciences Centre (AHSC) is a pioneering global collaboration between one of the world's leading research-led universities and three of London's most successful NHS Foundation Trusts, including leading teaching hospitals and comprehensive mental health services.
 For more information, visit: www.kingshealthpartners.org

-– created to address some of the most pressing challenges facing humanity as quickly as feasible.
+– created to address some of the most pressing challenges facing humanity has reached its £500 million target 18 months ahead of schedule.
+The College is now aiming to build on this success and raise a further £100 million by the end of 2015, to fund vital research, deliver innovative new treatments and to support scholarships.
 The campaign’s five priority areas are neuroscience and mental health, leadership and society, cancer, global power and children's health.
 More information about the campaign is available at www.kcl.ac.uk/kingsanswers